Monday, 15 April 2019

 J.T.Becher, the Workhouse, and Southwell Minster

-I put up a piece last year in which, right at the bottom, I touched on this portrait, displayed by the National Trust at The Workhouse, Southwell, Nottinghamshire.
+I put up a piece some years ago in which I touched on this portrait, displayed by the National Trust at The Workhouse, Southwell, Nottinghamshire.
 Here is the great man:

 Portrait of Rev. J.T.
 Becher (from Wikipedia)